-Noteworthy, 2 COVID-patients (0.9%) showed both VTE and MB, with VTE preceding MB, in particular SMH.
-The first patient was a 58-year-old man and the other patient was a 73-year-old woman, already described in a previous article by the same authors [20].
-They were admitted to the Federico II Intensive Care Unit (ICU) because of the severe COVID-19, and both required non-invasive ventilation support.
-They developed VTE after 5 and 7 days from the admission respectively and were both treated with LWMH at a therapeutic dose.
+Noteworthy, 2 COVID-patients (0.9%) showed both VTE and MB, with VTE preceding MB, in particular, spontaneous muscle hematoma (SMH).
+The first patient was a 58-year-old man, and the other patient was a 73-year-old woman, already described in a previous article by the same authors [20].
+They were admitted to the Federico II intensive care unit because of the severe COVID-19, and both required non-invasive ventilation support.
+They developed VTE after 5 and 7 days from the admission respectively and were both treated with LMWH at a therapeutic dose.
 On the 7th and 10th day, respectively, SMH with hemodynamic instability occurred.
-The SMH interested the ileo-psoas muscle in the first patient, and the vastus intermedius muscle in the second patient.
-The patients were treated with arterial embolization guided by computed tomography (CT), blood transfusion and interruption of anticoagulant therapy.
+The SMH interested the ileo-psoas muscle in the first patient and the vastus intermedius muscle in the second patient.
+The patients were treated with arterial embolization guided by CT, blood transfusion, and interruption of anticoagulant therapy.
 However, both patients died, on the 10th and 15th day after the admission, respectively.